How You Can Help Eliminate Your Child's Depression

 When children are depressed, it is almost always a reaction to them not feeling loved unconditionally—loved with no disappointment, irritation, frustration, or anger.

 This could sound discouraging, even bleak.
 In some ways it IS bleak.
 Look at the world—at the utter obsession with things that are distractions from our pain, from our not feeling loved: like endless entertainment, addiction to electronics, anger, controlling people, drugs, alcohol, sex, and on and on.

 THERE is the proof—in our addiction to all those behaviors—that overall we do not know how to love people unconditionally.
 If we did, and I speak here with vast experience, these behaviors would not exist.

 Children and Teenagers Who are Loved Unconditionally Don't Feel Depressed

 I’ve been teaching unconditional love now for so many years to so many parents that I can tell you this with complete certainty: When a child truly feels loved unconditionally, he or she DOES NOT get depressed.

 Instead they’re HAPPY—and responsible, and have all those qualities you wish they had.

 With sufficient love, there is simply no NEED to feel sad, low, discouraged, or depressed.
-Happy people don’t feel bad or behave badly.
+Happy people don’t behave badly—like being depressed, for example.
 Period.
 Full stop.
 It seems almost like this statement is too broad, too much.
 It’s not.

 How many times have you wondered why a child isn’t hearing what you’re saying?
 There’s an answer, and here it is: Because when you’re irritated, your child hears only “I don’t love you,” and that is so devastating, that he or she hears none of the rest of the content of what you say.